kinoute/Hack-Z370-HD3P-i5-8400/README.md

 ## BIOS

+I'm running the BIOS *F11* version.
 You can find my BIOS Settings with pictures [here](BIOS/README.md).

+If you are using a version older than F11, be careful if you want to update your BIOS to F11 or newer.
+They changed something and you have to add an ACPI Patch in your `config.plist` before the update, otherwise macOS won't boot.

+This is already done in my `config.plist` available in this repo as of April 30th, 2020.

 ## My EFI